Family reunification with EU citizens

 What happens if the EU citizen leaves Germany?

-The derived right of residence of a third-country national spouse expires when the EU citizen leaves Germany, unless one of the above-mentioned conditions is met.
+The derived right of residence of a third-country national spouse expires if the EU citizen leaves Germany, unless one of the above-mentioned conditions is met.
 However, the European Court of Justice (ECJ, Case C-218/14 – Singh) has ruled that, under certain circumstances, the third-country national spouse may obtain a new right of residence if the EU citizen later returns to Germany.

 How can residency be secured after divorce?